-You can use your mouse wheel or touchpad to scroll up and down within the active file.
+You can use your mouse wheel or touchpad to scroll up, down, left and right within the active file.

 Bookmarks and comments

 Comments can be added to bookmarks, making it easy to note important information or to record a question.
-To edit a bookmark’s comment, right-click the bookmark and choose the Edit Comment menu item.
+To edit a bookmark’s comment, click the Bookmarks toolbar button and select Edit Comment….
+You can also select the Edit▸Bookmarks▸Edit Comment… menu item, or right-click the bookmark and choose the Edit Comment… menu item.
 Bookmark comments are shown as tooltips when you hover the mouse pointer over a bookmark.

-Bookmarks and comments are included when you create an HTML comparison report or save a comparison for archival or team collaboration.
+Bookmarks and comments are included when you save a comparison for archival or team collaboration.
+Bookmark comments are also shown in HTML comparison reports.
 They are therefore a useful tool for asking questions or making notes in a comparison that will later be emailed to other team members for review.